Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks: Evaluation

 Unlike the previous adversary, an adversary performing ambiguity attacks does not implant \adv's trigger set into the watermark-removed model.
 Instead, \adv generates key images that can trigger the adversary-chosen target labels when given to the watermark-removed model.
 Consequently, \adv can claim that the resulting model only remembers \adv's trigger set.
 Specifically, \adv perturbs seed images by leveraging gradient descent in order to divert the classification of the perturbed images towards the adversary-chosen target label~\cite{fredrikson:ccs:2015}.

 Table~\ref{tab:ambiguity} summarizes the ambiguity attack results.
 We applied the same criteria as piracy attacks to color each cell.
-Since \adv does not modify the watermark-removed model, \owner's trigger set recalls after this attack are same as those shown in Table~\ref{tab:stealing}.
+Since \adv does not modify the watermark-removed model, \owner's trigger set recalls after this attack are the same as those shown in Table~\ref{tab:stealing}.
 Among \nummodels target models, \adv's trigger set recalls from 23 target models were greater than \owner's by at least 20\%.
+The second and fourth images in Figure~\ref{fig:ambiguity-res} show examples of key images generated by ambiguity attacks targeting the \wmnoise-MNIST and \wmcontent-GTSRB models, respectively.
 We note that the $L_2$ norm of perturbations added to the seed images is less than 0.004 on average, which implies that the added perturbations are quasi-imperceptible.
-We thus conclude that \adv can successfully claim her ownership of those models with the created trigger set.
+We thus conclude that \adv can successfully claim her ownership of those models with the created trigger set based on \wmunrelated.
 As we demonstrated the effectiveness of this attack, we argue that future research should also evaluate its algorithm against ambiguity attacks.